 Any student may submit a maintenance request to the Facilities Services Department by going online at http://helpdesk.king.edu, using the password "tornado" and following directions.
 Residents will receive an email confirmation that the request has been submitted.
-Contacting a Residence Life Staff member is also a way to report a maintenance concern in the residence halls.
+It is preferred that students submit requests themselves.
+However, contacting a Residence Life Staff member is also a way to report a maintenance concern in the residence halls.
 The Residence Life Staff is then able to follow-up with the Facilities Services Department.